da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

         leads to a ContentBroker configuration which provides access to the real iRODS storage layer and the real Fedora presentation layer.

+### Getting the build

+The ContentBroker which gets tested is automatically installed from the installer which is build at

+    [...]/DNSCore/ContentBroker/target/installation

+or

+    /ci/DNSCore/ContentBroker/target/installation

+After the test have passed successfully, you can use this installer to set up a ContentBroker on another machine.

 ### Running application at the build machine

 If the build passes, a running ContentBroker installation is present on your system, which you can find at